 When cancer touches your life, you are never the same...

 I know the disease well.
 I took care of my beautiful, young mother as she died of pancreatic cancer.
-A few years later, her sister and her mother also died of the disease.
+Then her sister.
+Then her mother.
+Grief became generational.

 “Cancer is not for sissies,” observed actress Suzanne Somers, a breast cancer fighter.